 There are those feelings.
-The ones that make you sigh deep and press your eyelids tightly shut, to maybe shut out the knowing that you’ve come up zeros again.
+The ones that make you sigh deeply and press your eyelids tightly shut, to maybe shut out the knowledge that you’ve come up with zeros again.

 And goodness gracious, how much you’ve tried.
 Tried to put legs on that vision that’s vague and veiled.
 Tried to put features on it, to add color to it, to put words to it, to create it.